 Both workshops had individuals from various professions and backgrounds from creative freelancers, to students to those who are just eager to learn more about art as a whole.

 Participants in the physical workshop were assigned a color, which they had to conceptualize and pair with a certain topic of their choosing, and in the span of a week, with minimal guidance and what they’ve learned in the workshop, they had to come up with an art piece to be presented on the final day which ends with an open discussion session after for feedback and review from working creatives in different fields in the industry as well as the other participants.

-Special thanks to Fashion Designer, Behati Co (Kel Wen), Fashion Designer Anisah Farid, Creative Director, Amani Azlin, Singer & Songwriter Takahara Suiko, Director & Videographer of @shinjiproduction Yazeido Shinji for their time and presence on being the panel on the day.
+Special thanks to Fashion Designer, Behati Co (Kel Wen), Fashion Designer Anisah Farid, Creative Director, Amani Azlin, Singer / Songwriter Takahara Suiko, Director and Videographer of @shinjiproduction Yazeido Shinji for their time and presence being the panel on the day.

 The topics chosen by the participants spanned from personal experiences and subjects on capitalism, religion, colorism, ageism – eternalism to classism, mental health, and more, from ‘The Revolution Of The Mind’ by Djin Kai, on the nature of ideation and the overwhelming and spontaneous process of the mind, to Zazza Raja Adam’s twist and interpretation on the Puteri Lilin’s folklore which tackled on colorism with values great if adopted into a children’s book.